x-atlas-consortia/hs-ontology-api/README.md

 from SABs related to HuBMAP and SenNet.
 The UBKG-api contains code that is common to all UBKG contexts.

-By default, hs-ontology-api imports ubkg-api that has been compiled as a PyPi package.
+By default, hs-ontology-api imports the ubkg-api that has been compiled as a PyPi package.

 ![img.png](img.png)